alinex/node-admin/doc/install/README.md

 - Desktop: download from server and install
 - Mobile app: download from server (maybe later from play store and apple store)

+Before installing the client you have to build it with the correct server URL:

+    cd node-admin-client
+    API=https://demo.alinex.de:64850 npm run build

+This will take some time.

+To install the client on a server or within the admin server you can use the deploy script:

+    cd node-admin-client
+    DEPLOY=admin@alinex.de:/home/alinex/public npm run deploy

+This will copy the client into the subfolder `public/web` and the downloads to `public/desktop` but feel free to move this static files anywhere they belong to.